Open Records Policy

 3. For public records requested for commercial purposes, the City may require the requestor to enter into a contract which will include the fees charged by the City.
 The City will charge staff time required to produce copies of the records.
 Any fees shall be paid before copies are made.

 III.
 The City Clerk shall make every effort to be as responsive as possible to the public regarding access to City records.
 For that reason, the City Clerk’s Office requires the cooperation of all departments and offices of City government.
-Failure of any employee to cooperate shall be viewed as a direct violation of the City’s Personnel Policies and the employee shall be subject to the disciplinary actions set forth in those Policies.
+Failure of any employee to cooperate shall be viewed as a direct violation of the City’s Employee Policies and Procedures Handbook and the employee shall be subject to the disciplinary actions set forth in those Policies.

 IV.
 Certain records are not public records.
 Those which are not public are specified in federal and state law or rulings of the Attorney General or Courts.
 The City of Hopkinsville will not make those exempted records available for public inspection.